Previous dayMarch 25, 2026Next day

 11.7 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.4 earthquake 79 km ESE of Sand Point, Alaska came in on March 25, 2026 at 19:45 UTC.
-At a depth of 11.7 km, the event was shallow crustal.
-Coordinates: 55.200°, -159.278°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Seismographs logged a magnitude 2.4 earthquake 79 km ESE of Sand Point, Alaska with origin time 19:45 UTC on March 25, 2026.
+The event originated approximately 11.7 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 55.200°N, -159.278°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-25